Contents

 3. Gains and Losses

-- Capital Gains: Calculate the difference between the selling price and the acquisition cost for each transaction.
-This will show your profit or loss, which is important for reporting to HMRC and calculating your tax liability.
+- Capital Gains: For every transaction, calculate the difference between the purchase price and the selling price.
+This will show your profit or loss, which is essential for calculating your tax liability and filing reports to HMRC.

 4. Income from Crypto